al3xsh/plant-monitor/README.md

 This program interfaces with capacitive soil moisture sensors to create a pot plant monitoring application to let you know when your plant needs watering!
 This was designed for a Computer Science day as part of the Science Week programme at Walton Holymoorside Primary School.

+Note the serial print line blocks are simply there to help with debugging (e.g. examing the moisture value from the sensors).
+This doesn't work when uploading code via Bluetooth (for example, when using an iPad).

 ## Edit this project

 To edit this repository in MakeCode.